jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 #### Collection

-The *Collection* concepts make is possible to query for objects as if Computer Language were a relational database.
+The *Collection* concepts make is possible to query for objects as if Encircle were a relational database.
 In relational database, all objects of a certain class are stored in one table in a single database.
-In Computer Language the objects of a class can be spread all around the internet.
+In Encircle the objects of a class can be spread all around the internet.
 This becomes a problem, because you can't search the whole internet for objects.

 If you want to query the whole class, an index must be hosted somewhere, that is simply a list of pointers pointing to all the objects of that class that are scattered around the earth.
 In that case, the objects of that class are obliged to always register themselves in that index.